TanavShah/CodeFunDo/README.md

 # One Tap Help
 ### Introduction
-A completely offline app which sends the exact location of the person trapped in a disaster to the rescue team, thereby helping the rescue team to easily carry out its functions.
+An offline app which sends the exact location of the person trapped in a disaster to the rescue team, thereby helping the rescue team to easily carry out its functions.
 This app can also be used to find the location of a victim, if found by some other user.
 The app uses an SMS from the user, to ask for help.
 ### How the app works
 ###### For people asking for help
   The victim interacts with the app and asks for help by sending his GPS location to the server through cellular network in a single tap.
 No internet is required.
 The server stores the information in an organized manner.